The St Joseph's Pupil Profile teaches the children to embody 8 pairs of virtues.

 The children will be asked to focus on a different pair of virtues every half term.
 These are listed below.

 Children in Key Stage 2 will need to answer questions related to each pair of virtues (by accessing 'My Profile') throughout the year and state how much progress they are making.
 They do this on Microsoft Teams by picking and highlighting a number on a scale.

 E.g. 1 2 3 4 5 6 7 8 9 10

-If the children score a 3, 4 or 5, they will be awarded a bronze award.
-If they score a 6, 7 or 8, they will be awarded silver award.
-If they score a 9 or 10, they will be awarded a gold award.
-Awards will be handed out during assembly.
+If the children score a 3, 4 or 5, they will achieve the bronze award.
+If they score a 6, 7 or 8, they will achieve the silver award.
+If they score a 9 or 10, they will be achieve the gold award.

 Compassionate & Loving